Sponsored link

 The Hanukah song “Who Can Re-tell?” asks Jews to enumerate the losses: “Who can re-tell the things that befell us, who can count them?”

-What follows is sadly only a partial list: Pittsburgh’s Tree of Life Synagogue during shabbat services, in Israel during Simhat Torah on October 7, 2023, in Manchester England during Yom Kippur this year and now on an Australian beach just before Hanukah.
+What follows is sadly only a partial list: Pittsburgh’s Tree of Life Synagogue during Shabbat services, in Israel during Simhat Torah on October 7, 2023, in Manchester, England during Yom Kippur this year and now on an Australian beach, just before Hanukah.

 Sponsored link

-Does it matter that Ahmed el Ahmed is a middle-aged father of two?
+Does it matter that Ahmed al Ahmed is a middle-aged father of two?
 Yes, because his children are blessed to have an amazing superhero parent.
 We certainly need more amazing parents, especially men, to step up and stop global hate and massacres.

-Ahmed means “The praised one” and is related to the word for gratitude in Arabic.
+Ahmed means “the praised one”, and is related to the word for gratitude in Arabic.
 Your heroism will be forever remembered, and your example renews my faith in humanity.
 Hanukah means “dedication” in Hebrew.

 Thanks and praise to you, Ahmed.
 I am renewing my dedication to immigrants, Muslims, Jews, and fruit sellers.